-The activity was carried out in cooperation with experts from the Verification Centre of Tajikistan's Ministry of Defence.
-During the three-day event, the Afghan participants were familiarized with the OSCE instruments on arms control and confidence- and securitybuilding, as well as provisions of the Vienna Document 2011.
+The activity was carried out in co-operation with experts from the Verification Centre of Tajikistan's Ministry of Defence.
+During the three-day event, the Afghan participants were familiarized with the OSCE instruments on arms control and confidence- and security-building, as well as provisions of the Vienna Document 2011.
 The workshop also served as an excellent platform for dialogue and exchange of ideas on future co-operation in the area of arms control and CSBMs.
 The Tajik Verification Centre has improved its skills through the many years of OSCE support and is equipped with skilled personnel and conditions to independently undertake activities on the Vienna Document 2011.

-In September 2013, RACVIAC - Centre for Security Co-operation, with the participation of the CPC, organized a course entitled "Confidence (and Security) Building Measures (C(S)BM): Oversight and Buil-ding Integrity, expanded" in Budva, Montenegro, which included presentations on challenges related to the implementation of the Vienna Document 2011.
+In September 2013, RACVIAC - Centre for Security Co-operation, with the participation of the CPC, organized a course entitled "Confidence- (and Security-) Building Measures (C(S)BM): Oversight and Building Integrity, Expanded" in Budva, Montenegro, which included presentations on challenges related to the implementation of the Vienna Document 2011.

-The OSCE Centre in Bishkek has facilitated a communications linkage between the Ministry of Defence of the Kyrgyz Republic and the OSCE Communication Network for several years.
+The OSCE Centre in Bishkek has facilitated a communications linkage between the Ministry of Defence of the Kyrgyz Republic and the OSCE Communications Network for several years.
 The Ministry of Defence representatives were able to participate in the Vienna Document 2011 annual seminars and training events organized by the OSCE Centre in Astana.
 The CSBM seminars in Astana served as a platform where participants were able to share information and experience on aspects of the implementation of Vienna Document 2011, including inspection of weapons and equipment systems.
-In addition, the OSCE Centre in Bishkek participation suppor-ted the of а representative of the Kyrgyz Ministry of Defence verification unit in the Annual Implementation Assessment Meeting held in Vienna on 4 and 5 March 2013 and in the biannual Meeting of Heads of Verification Centres in Vienna in December 2012.
+In addition, the OSCE Centre in Bishkek supported the participation of a representative of the Kyrgyz Ministry of Defence verification unit in the Annual Implementation Assessment Meeting held in Vienna on 4 and 5 March 2013 and in the biannual Meeting of Heads of Verification Centres in Vienna in December 2012.